moodle-an-hochschulen/moodle-block_people/README.md

 Changes
 =======
-2013-03-18 - Fix php strict standards bug, fix small performance issue, Code cleanup according to moodle codechecker 2013-02-18 - Check compatibility for Moodle 2.4 2012-12-17 - New Feature: Block supports role names which have been renamed in course context
+2013-04-23 - Add required capability for placing block on MyMoodle page 2013-03-18 - Fix php strict standards bug, fix small performance issue, Code cleanup according to moodle codechecker 2013-02-18 - Check compatibility for Moodle 2.4 2012-12-17 - New Feature: Block supports role names which have been renamed in course context